Mercedes EQV review

 |Electric||211-213 miles||14hrs 30mins (0-100%, 7.4kW)||47mins (10-80%, 110kW)|

-There are three trim levels: Sport, Sport Premium and Sport Premium Plus; the first of these can be configured in a 2-2-3 or 2-3-2 seating formation, while Premium and Premium Plus cars get a 2-2-3 layout with a fold-out table system for middle-row passengers.
-Leather upholstery is standard on all models, as are heated front seats, automatic climate control and ebony wood-effect trim, so the overall effect is more 'executive express' than school-run bus.
+There are three versions to choose from: Sport, Sport Premium and Sport Premium Plus.
+Sport is available in either a 2-2-3 or 2-3-2 seating formation, while Premium and Premium Plus cars both use a 2-2-3 layout with a fold-out table system for middle-row passengers.
+Heated leather seats are standard on every version, plus automatic climate control and ebony wood-effect trim.

 The EQV is based on a longer-wheelbase version of the Vito van, so some may have to get used to the feeling of driving a vehicle that's just over 5.3 metres long and 2.2 metres wide including mirrors.
 A 360-degree parking camera is a godsend in tighter spots like multi-storey car parks, but only comes as standard on the Sport Premium and Premium Plus models.
 All get Mercedes' PARKTRONIC parking sensors, however, so there's a basic level of assistance.